 PATH=$PATH:/opt/bin CPPFLAGS=-I/opt/include LDFLAGS=-L/opt/lib ./configure --prefix=/opt

-Install from a DEB package (on Debian Linux compatible distributions)
+Install from a DEB package (on Ubuntu and Debian Linux compatible distributions)

 You can perform any xfe customization (layout, file associations, key bindings, etc.) without editing any file by hand.
 However, you may want to understand the configuration principles, because some customizations can also easily be done by manually editing the configurations files.
 Be careful to quit xfe before manually editing any configuration file, otherwise changes could not be taken into account.